The rise of the Work Engineer: Why CIOs are now designing work

 • How AI dissolves the boundary between technology and execution

-• What a Work OS enables that traditional systems cannot
+• What a Work Operating System makes possible that traditional systems cannot

 • Why 2026 marks a shift from AI experimentation to operational redesign

-Key takeaway: In 2026, leading CIOs are no longer just enabling work.
-They are actively designing it.
+Key takeaway: In 2026, leading CIOs no longer just manage systems.
+They actively design work.

 CIOs are moving from systems of record to systems of execution